nampython/temp/README.md

 * PostConstruct - Specify a method that will be executed after the service has been created.
 * PreDestroy - Specify a method that will be executed just before the service has been disposed.
 * StartUp - Specify the startup method for the app.

+## More info
+If you are having trouble running the app, contact me at quangnam130520@gmail.com